-Signal Name Function XC3000 XC4000 XC5200 VCC Power - Supplies VCC to cable (5 V, 100 mA, typically) Connect to target system.
+Signal Name Function XC3000 XC4000 XC5200 VCC Power - Supplies VCC to cable (5 V, 100 mA, typically) Connect to target system. n.
 GND Ground - Supplies ground reference to cable Connect to target system ground.
 CCLK Configuration Clock - Provides configuration clock to target system during configuration and readback Connect to target system Configu- ration Clock.
-Ensure all devices are in slave serial mode if using down- load cable to download.
-D/P Done/Program - Signals the end of configuration (For XC3000 devices, a High-to-Low transition on D/P coupled with a High to Low on Reset, causes the device to reprogram.)
-Connect to D/\overline{P} pin with a 10- 50 k Ω pull-up resistor.
-Connect to target system DONE pin and rely on internal 2-8 kΩ pull-up resistors.
+Ensure all devices are in slave serial mode if using down load cable to download. devices are sing down- D/P Done/Program - Signals the end of configuration (For XC3000 devices, a High-to-Low transition on D/P coupled with a High to Low on Reset, causes the device to reprogram.)
+Connect to $D/\overline{P}$ pin with a 10- 50 k $\Omega$ pull-up resistor.
+Connect to system DO rely on inte pull-up resi NE pin and rnal 2-8 k $\Omega$